-Economics is a social science and as such an important component of the liberal arts curriculum.
+Economics is a social science and as such an important component of both the liberal arts and STEM curricula.
 It provides a useful background for students interested in careers in public policy, business, or finance.

 We invite you to explore our website to learn more about majors and minors in economics, course offerings, and the opportunities that await.

 For more information about the undergraduate program, please see the video posted on the Course and Majors Fair Canvas site.
 The video is accessible through the Economic Policy, Economics, and Mathematical Economics discussion boards

 Here you'll find a general description of what economics is all about, its value to prospective students, details about advanced placement waivers, and research and job opportunities available to majors.

 The Economics Department offers two majors (Economics and Mathematical Economics) and two different minor programs.
 Students wishing to declare an Economics major should see Emily Romanello, Undergraduate Coordinator.